meilisearch/documentation/guides/introduction/quick_start_guide.md

 ::::

-[Environment variables and flags](/guides/advanced_guides/binary.md#environment-variables-and-flags) can be set before and on launch.
-With them you can among other things  add the **master key** or set the **port**.
+[Environment variables and flags](/guides/advanced_guides/installation.md#environment-variables-and-flags) can be set before and on launch.
+With them, you can, among other things, add the **master key** or set the **port**.

 ### Communicate with MeiliSearch

-Now that our meilisearch server is up and running, we will be able to communicate with it.
+Now that our MeiliSearch server is up and running, we will be able to communicate with it.

 This is done through a [RESTFul API](/references/README.md) or one of our [SDKs](/resources/sdks.md).

 ## Create your Index

 In MeiliSearch, the information is subdivided into indexes.
 Each [index](/guides/main_concepts/indexes.md) contains a data structure and the associated documents.
 The indexes can be imagined as SQL tables.
-But you won't need to define the table, [MeiliSearch does that for you](/guides/main_concepts/indexes.md#inferred-schema).
+But you won't need to define the table because MeiliSearch is <glossary word="schemaless"/>.
 In order to be able to store our documents in an index, we have to create one first.

 :::: tabs